-Rongton Buddhist Centre is a not for profit organisation, and part of a national network of centres established under the Sakya tradition of Tibetan Buddhism, with Lama Choedak Rinpoche as its spiritual head.
-Established in 2004, the Rongton Buddhist Centre was named after a celebrated 15th century Tibetan Buddhist scholar Rongton Sheja Kunrig, who also founded the renowned Nalendra monastry outside Tibet's capital, Lhasa.
+Rongton Buddhist Centre is a small, but dedicated, group of practitioners who are also associated with the national network of centres established within the Sakya tradition of Tibetan Buddhism, by Lama Choedak Rinpoche.
+Established in 2004 and incorporated as a not-for-profit association in 2009, the Rongton Buddhist Centre is named after a celebrated 15th century Tibetan Buddhist scholar Rongton Sheja Kunrig, who also founded the renowned Nalendra monastry outside Tibet's capital, Lhasa.

 "A life of only a single day spent in meditation conjoined with wisdom is better than living a hundred years unbalanced and confused."